nextflow-io/nextflow/docs/singularity.rst

 suggest to provide a centralised caching directory by using either the ``NXF_SINGULARITY_CACHEDIR`` environment variable or the ``singularity.cacheDir`` setting in the Nextflow config file.

+As of version ``21.09.0-edge``, when looking for a Singularity image file, Nextflow before checks the *library* directory, if the image file is not found, the *cache* directory is used as usual.
+The library directory can be defined either using the ``NXF_SINGULARITY_LIBRARYDIR`` environment variable or the ``singularity.libraryDir`` configuration setting (the latter overrides th

 .. warning:: When using a computing cluster the Singularity cache directory must be a shared folder accessible to all computing nodes.